Healthy-AI/IncomeSCM/README.md

 # IncomeSCM

-IncomeSCM is a time-series simulator based on the [Adult dataset](http://archive.ics.uci.edu/dataset/2/adult) intended for evaluation of causal effect estimators.
+IncomeSCM is a time-series simulator intended for evaluation of causal effect estimators, based on the [Adult dataset](http://archive.ics.uci.edu/dataset/2/adult) by Barry Becker and Ronny Kohavi.

 It has been used to construct a cross-sectional benchmark data set for conditional average treatment effect (CATE) estimation, IncomeSCM-1.0.CATE.
 The files for this benchmark are contained in [IncomeSCM-1.0.CATE.zip](samples/IncomeSCM-1.0.CATE.zip).